 What do we look for in our tutors?

 First, they must currently teach math or science at a very well regarded, competitive school.
+This insures the tutor will know the curriculum of your child’s specific course, even if that course is taught in a slightly different sequence (as is often the case).

 Second, they must have great evaluations from their previous students and department heads.